fairvotereform/rcv_cruncher/docs/cvr_ballot_allocation_README.md

 These output files contain the per-ballot ranking information as well as columns that indicate how the ballot was allocated in the final round (whether for a candidate, exhausted, or undervote).

 These new columns are:
-*   allocationID - While some CVR files will give each ballot a unique ID, not all do.
+*   ballot_split_ID - While some CVR files will give each ballot a unique ID, not all do.
 The ID contained in this column is unique to each individual input ballot.
 For non-fractional transfer elections, this column will just contain a unique value on each row.
-However, for fractional transfer elections, allocationIDs will be repeated across rows to indicate ballot fractions that come from the same input ballot.
+However, for fractional transfer elections, ballot_split_IDs will be repeated across rows to indicate ballot fractions that come from the same input ballot.

 *   final_allocation - This column indicates which candidate the ballot counted for in the final round.
 If the ballot did not count for any candidates (undervote, exhausted), it is marked as 'inactive'.